mcarrickscott/modarith/README.md

 2. Choose the field prime.
 3. Automatically generate field code to files *code.c* and *header.h*.
 If (pseudo)-Mersenne prime, use script *pseudo.py*, else use *monty.py*
 4. Decide on Edwards or Weierstrass curve.
 The number of points on the curve is assumed to be a prime for Weierstrass, or 4 or 8 times a prime for Edwards.
 This prime is the order of the group.
-5. Drop *code.c* into *edwards.c* or *weierstrass.c* and provide some curve constants (a constant *B* or *d* and a group generator point *x, y*) where indicated (some are provided already).
+5. Drop *code.c* into *edwards.c* or *weierstrass.c* and provide some curve constants (a constant *B* or *d* and a group generator point (*x, y*) where indicated (some are provided already).
 If larger constants are required, a tool *make.py* is provided to generate them
 6. Insert the prime group order into *testcurve.c* where indicated (several examples are there already)
-7. Make sure fixed API header file *curve.h* is in the path.
+7. Make sure the API header file *curve.h* is in the path, and drop in *header.h* where indicated.
 Note that this API is independent of the curve, its associated field and its parameters.
 8. Compile and link *testcurve.c* with *edwards.c* or *weierstrass.c*
 9. Run testcurve to test the arithmetic and perform some timings.